-Replace home-manager
+Replace home-managertitle

 home-manager is a basic system for managing a user environment using Nix.
 It allows setting declarative user envs.